 The following outline(s) are the recommended plans of study for progression through the MLT program.
-Students will be required to meet with assigned advisors to discuss program planning within the first semester of the program.
+Students will be required to meet with advisors to discuss program planning within the first semester of the program.
 Classes designated with "MLT" are taught by program faculty.
 Lectures take place on-line, both syncronys and asynchrony.
-Lab courses are in person with additional on-line assignments as applicable.
+Lab courses are in person.